tc39/proposal-temporal/docs/timezone.md

 **Parameters:**

-- `thing`: A `Temporal.TimeZone` object or a value from which to create a `Temporal.TimeZone`.
+- `thing`: A time zone object, a Temporal object that carries a time zone, or a value from which to create a `Temporal.TimeZone`.

-**Returns:** a new `Temporal.TimeZone` object.
+**Returns:** a time zone object.

 This static method creates a new time zone from another value.
-If the value is another `Temporal.TimeZone` object, a new object representing the same time zone is returned.
+If the value is another `Temporal.TimeZone` object, or object implementing the time zone protocol, the same object is returned.
+If the value is another Temporal object that carries a time zone or an object with a `timeZone` property, such as `Temporal.ZonedDateTime`, the object's time zone is returned.

 Any other value is converted to a string, which is expected to be either: